 - more on infant industry argument

-If industries are declining and inefficient they may require large investment to make them efficient again.
+If industries are declining and inefficient they may require significant investment to make them efficient again.
 Protection for these industries would act as an incentive to for firms to invest and reinvent themselves.
-However protectionism could also be an excuse for protecting inefficient firms
+However, protectionism could also be an excuse for protecting inefficient firms